umbraco/UmbracoDocs/umbraco-cloud/getting-started/migrate-between-regions.md

 12. Select the ZIP file, that you downloaded from the **East US** project.
 13. Click **Import**.

-Once the import has finished refresh your media section, and when clicking on an image, you should be able to see it.
-Navigate to the front end of your **East US** project and the images will be shown on the front end as well now.
+Once the import has finished refresh your media section, and clicking on an image, you should be able to see it.
+Navigate to the front end of your local **East US** project and the images will be shown on the front end as well now.

+Now that we have sorted everything out, it is time to push the changes back up to our **East US** environment.

+### Step 4: Pushing migrated project to Cloud

+In the following steps we will show, how you can push the migrated local **East US** project back up to the project on Cloud.

+1. Follow the [Deploying Changes](https://docs.umbraco.com/umbraco-cloud/deployments/local-to-cloud) article to push the Views, CSS and JavaScript files to the Cloud environment.
+2. Follow the [Transferring Content, Media, Members, and Forms](https://docs.umbraco.com/umbraco-cloud/deployments/content-transfer#media-items)article to transfer the media items to the cloud project.

+Once the media items, Views and styling has been transfered, check the **East US** to see if everything is looking as it should.

 {% endtab %}